Deploying Jenkins X in Linode Kubernetes Engine

 What is Jenkins X?

 Jenkins X is CI/CD tool that automates the management of development environments and the promotion of new versions of applications between environments.
-This guide illustrates how to install Jenkins X on Linode Kubernetes Engine.
+This guide illustrates how to install Jenkins X version 2 on Linode Kubernetes Engine.

 Before You Begin